sigmer/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse-pdl-definition-releasing-the-azure-resource-graph-experience"></a>
 ### Releasing the Azure Resource Graph experience

+Ensure the SDK version that you use is `5.0.302.27001` or later.

 Per Asset you can configure extension side feature flags to control the release of your assets Azure Resource Graph browse experience.

 Within your extension config, either hosting service or self hosted, you will need to specify config for your assets with one of the following: